ellaqezi/strata-hadoop/Cassandra/DataModel.md

     * relationships: lines between entities
     * cardinality: m, n, 1-n, 1-1
     * attributes: ovals, two rings if multiple values for attribute can exist i.e. genres, tags
+* minimality: minimum number of columns for uniqueness
+    * still the focus is on partitioning data
 * Limitations
     * Cassandra 2.0 and earlier
         * Partition size: About 100 MB or less